What is BP Logix?

 Sometimes when you submit or approve a form, the processing takes longer and you see a loading icon.
 Do not try to submit the form again or close the window; just wait until it stops processing.

-What is the difference between initiate, approve, transfer?
+What is the difference between initiate, approve, and review?

-- Approve: Refers to accepting the form at any given step in the process which could include final approval.
+• Approve: Refers to accepting the form at any given step in the process which could include approval.
 Only people with administrative authority can give an approval.

-- Transfer: Refers to sending a form to someone within the workflow without approving it.
+• Review, Complete, Transfer, etc.: Refers to acting on a form within the process without approving it.
 For example, a form is sent to an program assistant, who needs to add information to the form and then send it for approval.
-The program assistant would transfer the form because the program assistant does not have authority to approve it.
+The program assistant would review the form because the program assistant does not have authority to approve it.

 What is the difference between return to initiator and reject/deny?

-- Return to initiator: The person who started the form needs to add or change information on the form.
+• Return to initiator: The person who started the form needs to add or change information on the form.
 The recipient of the form selects Return to initiator to make this happen.
+In most processes, once the initiator has made the requested changes, the form will return to the recipient to take action.

-- Rejecting/Denying the form: The form is not approved.
+• Rejecting/Denying the form: The form is not approved.
 In most cases, the initiator receives notification if the request is not approved.
-This typically ends the workflow.
+This typically ends the process.

 How can I update my task list if I know I have received a new task?